 That's one reason why I recommend staying in a close hotel -- we spent probably a total of more than 11 hours in the park, and that's something we could only have done if we had stayed in a hotel that close the night before and the night after.
 We invested in the hotel (a bit) so as to maximize the value of those tickets.

 Beyond the tickets and lodging, your other major cost component is food.
 Most hotels along Harbor Boulevard have refrigerators and if you're driving in, you should definitely pack breakfasts and other foods in a cooler and use the fridge.
-Some hotels have free continental, some don't (ours didn't), but my sense is that even those who do have a fairly minimal breakfast, low on the protein, and so it's probably worth your time bringing some.
+Some hotels have free continental breakfast and some don't (ours didn't), but my sense is that even those who do have a fairly minimal breakfast, low on the protein, and so it's probably worth your time bringing some.
 (If you're flying in, I have read that Vons offers free delivery, one-time, if you sign up with them.)

 As for saving money on food in the park, good luck with that.
 Like I said, I didn't think the food prices were terribly outrageous, but they're not cheap.
 At "counter-service" restaurants, you are more likely to be able to mix and match meals and may find that a single adult meal may be sufficient to feed you and a kid.